bilal-azam/SkillShareHub/README.md

 2. User Profiles: Create and manage your personal profile, including your bio and a list of skills you can teach or want to learn.
 3. Skill Management: Add, update, or remove skills with associated proficiency levels (Beginner, Intermediate, Advanced).
 4. Search and Matching: Find users based on skills they want to share or learn, with an integrated matching algorithm that ranks users based on skill compatibility.
+5. User Rating System: Submit and view ratings on user profiles, helping to establish credibility and trust within the community.
-5. Responsive UI: User-friendly interface designed with React, ensuring a seamless experience across devices.
+6. Responsive UI: User-friendly interface designed with React, ensuring a seamless experience across devices.
-6. Skill Exchange System: Request and schedule skill-sharing sessions with other users, complete with a status management system.
+7. Skill Exchange System: Request and schedule skill-sharing sessions with other users, complete with a status management system.
-7. Notification System: Receive dynamic notifications for new skill exchange requests, updates, and other important events.
+8. Notification System: Receive dynamic notifications for new skill exchange requests, updates, and other important events.

+### User Rating System
+SkillShareHub allows users to rate each other based on their learning or teaching experiences.
+Ratings include a value between 1 and 5 stars, along with an optional comment.
+Users can view all ratings they have received on their profile page.

+- **Submit Rating:** Navigate to a user's profile page to submit a rating.
+- **View Ratings:** All ratings for a user are displayed on their profile page, along with the rating value and any comments.

 ## Installation
 To get started with SkillShareHub, follow these steps: